HunterWilkins/TardyBlom/client/src/assets/articles/to-shiver-the-sky.md

 Then, the day came when the goal was not only identifiable, but attainable.
 And what did he do?
 He leapt up and took it.

-That young man was called "humanity," and that's the journey <em>To Shiver the Sky</em> takes its listener on.
+That young man was called "humanity," and that's the journey *To Shiver the Sky* takes its listener on.

-For those who are unaware (like I was a few weeks ago), <em>To Shiver the Sky</em> is a classical music album by composer Christopher Tin, a man I never knew existed until Amazon Music decided I'd like to hear "Hope is the thing with Feathers," a pretty good song from one of his later albums.
+For those who are unaware (like I was a few weeks ago), *To Shiver the Sky* is a classical music album by composer Christopher Tin, a man I never knew existed until Amazon Music decided I'd like to hear "Hope is the thing with Feathers," a pretty good song from one of his later albums.

-<em>To Shiver the Sky</em> was (and might still be) the highest-grossing Kickstarter-backed classical music project ever, and it deserves every single solitary penny that was donated to it.
+*To Shiver the Sky* was (and might still be) the highest-grossing Kickstarter-backed classical music project ever, and it deserves every single solitary penny that was donated to it.
 I cannot think of a time when music felt this powerful, this hopeful, or epic.
-Jonathan Coulton's "Space Doggity" accomplished a rare feat of making me cry by talking about a dog who was sent into space to die in the name of science, but that's a fairly easy task given the subject matter. <em>To Shiver the Sky</em> made me cry multiple times not by tragedy, but triumph, inciting within me the burning pride for how far humanity has come and what we've accomplished.
-I <em>devour</em> that kind of messaging, and it's so horribly rare these days.
+Jonathan Coulton's "Space Doggity" accomplished a rare feat of making me cry by talking about a dog who was sent into space to die in the name of science, but that's a fairly easy task given the subject matter. *To Shiver the Sky* made me cry multiple times not by tragedy, but triumph, inciting within me the burning pride for how far humanity has come and what we've accomplished.
+I *devour* that kind of messaging, and it's so horribly rare these days.

 There's a good chance you reading this will listen to the album and go, "yeah, that was excellent...but tear-jerking?
 I don't know, man."
 I'd like to humbly request that you keep your tiny trap shut and let me fanboy in peace, capiche?

-The opening for this article isn't just a creative writing prompt, it's legitimately the story of <em>To Shiver the Sky</em>, told through several languages, emphasizing how the urge to venture into the heavens has been a desire shared between every culture.
+The opening for this article isn't just a creative writing prompt, it's legitimately the story of *To Shiver the Sky*, told through several languages, emphasizing how the urge to venture into the heavens has been a desire shared between every culture.
 The tracklist is as follows:

 1. Sogno di Volare - "The Dream of Flight"
 2. The Heavenly Kingdom